 Just Tap It

 In response to a student initiative, the College installed over 35 filtered water stations on campus in 2010.
 As a result, purchases of bottled water on campus dropped by 92%.
-Each year, first-year students receive a reusable water bottle during Orientation.
+To further reduce plastic consumption each year, first-year students receive a reusable water bottle during Orientation.

 Each fall, the Green Team assists first-year students and families on Move-In Day.
 Comprised of student, faculty and staff volunteers, the team recycles cardboard boxes and styrofoam, provides orientation outreach, and answers questions about recycling, waste disposal, Just Tap It and campus sustainability.

 During Fall 2022 move-in, 35 students participated on the Green Team, including some members of the incoming class!
 Together, the Green Team collected over six big cartons of cardboard and styrofoam waste to be recycled, equating about 2,000 pounds.
 The Green Team t-shirts were student designed and made by Jessica Rosen '25.